AquilaInvicta/aquila-invicta/README.md

 # Welcome to My GitHub Profile

 ## About Me
-I’m a SOC Analyst with over two years of experience in cybersecurity, specializing in Security Operations Center operations.
-My primary focus is Cyber Threat Intelligence (CTI), where I uncover actionable insights to counter cyber threats.
-This repository is dedicated exclusively to CTI, highlighting my work in threat intelligence gathering, analysis, and sharing.
+I’m a SOC Analyst with over two years of experience in cybersecurity, specializing in Security Operations Center operations.<br>My primary focus is Cyber Threat Intelligence (CTI), where I uncover actionable insights to counter cyber threats.<br>This repository is dedicated exclusively to CTI, highlighting my work in threat intelligence gathering, analysis, and sharing.

 I’m committed to continuous learning, staying ahead of evolving cybersecurity challenges.